SaaS SEO: Boost Your Software’s Online Visibility

 For example, “automatic payroll software for Windows” would most likely be under consideration.

-Similarly, if someone is looking for a template, that is a consideration – they may not have opted to purchase software, but they are looking for something, and you might be able to push them towards a sale.
+Similarly, suppose someone is looking for a template.
+In that case, that is a consideration – they may not have opted to purchase software, but they are looking for something, and you might be able to push them towards a sale.

 Decision

-These tend to indicate that the user has decided to make a purchase and is just trying to work out exactly what they are going to purchase.
+These tend to indicate that the user has decided to make a purchase and is just trying to determine exactly what they will purchase.

-Here, use your best judgment.
+Use your best judgment here.
 Having these appropriately mapped gives your content team a sense of what material to create and which keywords to target as the central parts of your SaaS content strategy.

-It is better for SaaS firms to keep decision-based, high-intent keywords for specific product pages rather than blog posts or articles.
-This is not to say they can’t be blog entries, but they are better suited to be web pages that discuss the answer in-depth and aim to reach a specific audience.
+SaaS firms should use decision-based, high-intent keywords for specific product pages rather than blog posts or articles.
+This is not to say they can’t be blog entries, but they are better suited to web pages that discuss the answer in-depth and aim to reach a specific audience.

 A buyer’s guide is a terrific tool that you can use to accompany these high-intent pages with blog content.
 A buyer’s guide article is ideal for sales collateral, lead creation, and gaining authority & trust as the user evaluates multiple options.